Custody banks net short-selling gains from EU crisis

 The peak activity in August, when Equilend trading hit 27,770 loans worth $21.3 billion in one day, was partly driven by the worsening Euro zone crisis, during which traders borrowed assets to bet on falling markets.

-Equilend is owned by 10 large financial firms including Credit Suisse MLPN.P, Goldman Sachs (GS.N), Morgan Stanley (MS.N) and UBS UBSN.VX, custodians Northern Trust (NTRS.O) and State Street, and fund manager Blackrock.
+Equilend is owned by 10 large financial firms including Credit Suisse, Goldman Sachs, Morgan Stanley and UBS, custodians Northern Trust and State Street, and fund manager Blackrock.

 GAME OF TWO HALVES